SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 ```

 The status 409 in the first response implies that the first request made no changes on the server.
 As a consequence
-* the second request is again a POST (not a PATCH)
+* if the first request had been a POST on a collection, the second request would again be a POST (not a PATCH)
 * no second request is made if the user has canceled the popup (no clean-up needed).